valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 Reactive programming on iOS is mostly done through RxSwift.
 During 2019 WWDC Apple introduced SwiftUI and Combine which with time will become a good alternative, but at the moment they're still not mature enough to be used espacially considering the iOS13+ requirement.

+Since we're focusing on the architecture here I'll be showing a simpler model using callbacks instead of bindings, but the process is the same.

-On top of it we have a coordinator that handles the navigation for a certain feature.
+On top of everything we have a coordinator that handles the navigation flow for a certain feature.

 First we create the AppCoordinator.
 This will be the main coordinator for the application and will handle routing to the root screens of the app (for example the login screen if not authenticated and the logged in screen otherwise).